SF city attorney seeks court order to force Lyft and Uber to hand over driver data

 “Unfortunately, Uber is doing what it always seems to do: raise obstacles and drag its feet— all while continuing to flout the law,” Herrera said in a statement.
 “To its credit, Lyft was more responsive, but in the end they also raised unreasonable roadblocks.
 They provided a minimal amount of documents before deciding not to comply with the rest of our request.
 And they have so far failed to execute a confidentiality agreement that would protect any legitimate trade secrets.”

+Update 12:49pm PT with comment from Uber: “We are working with the City Attorney’s Office to better understand their concerns,” an Uber spokesperson told TechCrunch via email.
+“We informed them that we are willing to provide them information to address those concerns.
+We hope to come to an agreement on the handling of confidential information and we are committed to working together on these important issues.”

-I’ve reached out to both Uber and Lyft and will update this story if I hear back.Featured Image: (Photo by Lane Turner/The Boston Globe via Getty Images)/Getty Images
+I’ve also reached out to Lyft and will update this story if I hear back.Featured Image: (Photo by Lane Turner/The Boston Globe via Getty Images)/Getty Images

 0